brans2004/brans2004/README.md

 - 👋 Hi, I’m @brans2004
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning JS & Kotlin
+- 🌱 I’m currently learning Python & Swift
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...